rohitkannan/rohitkannan.github.io/_pages/cv.md

 Experience
 ======
-* Postdoctoral Associate at the Wisconsin Institute for Discovery, UW-Madison (since Jan.
-2018)
+* Postdoctoral Associate at the Wisconsin Institute for Discovery, UW-Madison (since 2018)
   * Focus: Algorithms for data-driven optimization under uncertainty with application to power systems
   * PI: Prof. James R. Luedtke

-* Graduate Research Assistant at MIT (Jan.
-2013 to Dec.
-2017)
+* Graduate Research Assistant at MIT (2013 to 2018)
   * Thesis: Algorithms, analysis and software for the global optimization of two-stage stochastic programs
   * Advisor: Prof. Paul I. Barton

-* Engineering Consultant at Alcon, Corning Inc. (Fall 2013)
+* Engineering Consultant at Alcon, Corning Inc., 2013
-* Research Intern at EPFL (Summer 2011)
+* Summer Research Intern at EPFL, 2011
-* Summer Intern at Orchid Chemicals and Pharmaceuticals Ltd. R&D (Summer 2010)
+* Summer Intern at Orchid Chemicals and Pharmaceuticals Ltd., R&D, 2010
-* Math Olympiad Trainer at SMART, India (Aug.
-2008 to Apr.
-2011)
+* Math Olympiad Trainer at SMART, India, 2008 to 2011

 Publications
 ======